 Half of the production in Ranunculus glacialis is generated during the few bright and warm days, the other half during the many cool days with low illumination due to light snow cover or fog.
 Photosynthesis in this species is possible in the range of -7° to 38 °C. Assimilation efficiency is greatest at the time of full flowering and fruiting.
 Under optimal conditions, it reaches up to 0.056 g of dry matter per dm2 of leaf area per day in Ranunculus glacialis, and 0.063 g in Primula glutinosa; under unfavourable weather conditions, the values are 0.015 to 0.020 g.
 During one growing season, the areal extent of Androsace alpina cushions increased by 13.5%; their average net assimilation rate during the growing season was 0.058 g of dry matter per dm2 of cushion surface per day.
-As a result of low plant cover, primary production in the nival stage is extremely low.
+As a result of low plant cover, primary production in the nival belt is extremely low.
 Under optimal conditions, at 10% cover, production can be estimated at 0.66 g per m2 per day of dry matter.
-Schmid (1961) distinguishes the following altitudinal belts corresponding to the altitudinal levels: